 Some researchers say this stuttering speech disorder may be genetic.
 Approximately 60% of those who stammer have a family member with the disorder.
 But, Schwartz doesn’t have a known family member with a similar issue.

 Having lived with this condition for 40 years, the UM professor published a book about his experience with stuttering called Reaching for Resilience.
 He has been teaching classes and lecturing around the world for more than 20 years with a focus on the intersection between psychology, public health, culture, and immigration.

 “My stutter is not a form of self-handicapping that I can just ‘get over.’
 But I believe it can be treated.”

-Expert Answers: Dr. Schwartz on overcoming stuttering
+Dr. Schwartz talks about overcoming stuttering

 “I saw a number of speech therapists as a child, but it didn’t help much.
 I was asked to read words slowly and form my words carefully.
 These early approaches were focused on the mechanics of speech and the shape of my mouth as I talk, but that wasn’t the source of the problem.

 I had an incorrect diagnosis early on, and different kinds of stutters respond to different techniques.
 My problem is with air management, not my mouth.
 Sometimes speech therapy worked for me in the office, and I could speak wonderfully in that controlled setting, but it didn’t translate to the real world.”